-Flatbed screen printing is a well-known technique for Printed Electronics.
+Flatbed screen printing is a well-known technique for Industrial Printing (like Printed Electronics and Label Printing).
 A somewhat less familiar solution for these applications is the rotary screen printing process.

 Although both techniques work differently, they have many similarities.
 However, they also both have their unique advantages.
 For example, seamless printing is not possible with flatbed screen printing, while it can be done in a rotary screen printing process.

 But what is the best solution for your manufacturing process?
-What are the most relevant differences for your printing process and which technique can help you to improve your Printed Electronics best?
+What are the most relevant differences for your printing process and which technique can help you to improve your Industrial Printing line best?

 5 points of comparison

-In order to make a comparison as complete as possible, our Printed Electronics experts have prepared a free-to-download Comparison Sheet.
-This sheet covers all relevant factors if you’re selecting a screen printing technique for your Printed Electronics.
+In order to make a comparison as complete as possible, our Industrial Printing and Printed Electronics experts have prepared a free-to-download Comparison Sheet.
+This sheet covers all relevant factors if you’re selecting a screen printing technique for your Industrial Printing line.

 In this blog, we will take a closer look at 5 points covered in this Comparison Sheet: